All Episodes

 This is what you do.

-Um, at least that's the way it is in my house.
+At least that's the way it is in my house.

-But I think, you know, we have to remember our dads, and you know, I know the one thing that I got from from my dad and my mom growing up, but my dad especially, you know, he was really into politics, he was really into history.
+And, you know, I know the one thing that I got from my dad and my mom growing up, but my dad especially, you know, he was really into politics.

 He's like, if you make a mistake, that's fine.

-Right, and you look at the autonomous zone, right?
+And you look at the autonomous zone, right?

-And we look at a lot of the people in the the autonomous zone, it's a lot of young people.
+And we look at a lot of the people in the autonomous zone.

-Like they haven't really gone out into the world yet and done a lot of the work.
+Like, they haven't really gone out into the world yet and done a lot of the work.

 They don't have kids yet.

-The rest of your life you're a wreck.
+The rest of your life, you're a wreck.

 You got an Achilles heel because you're always worried about your child.

-So that is the one thing that is the only one thing in life that I can really genuinely say I worry about.
+That is the only one thing in life that I can really genuinely say I worry about.

 You always worry about your kids.

-They're like their eyes roll over.
+They're like, their eyes roll over.

 It's not the life they've lived.

-They they've they've made great achievements on their own merits.
+They've made great achievements on their own merits.

 When I was around 25, they got real smart again.

-Oh, my father had a similar line.
+Well, my father had a similar line.

-My father's line was how did I survive all these years without you?
+My father's line was, how did I survive all these years without you?

-That's actually very good.
+That's actually very.

 Well, it actually became a big family joke.